 Filter is not cleaning the water

 It can be very frustrating to find that your filter is not doing its job of cleaning the pool water.
 Cloudy pool water can occur due to chemical imbalances, algae growth, and high calcium hardness.
-So it is essential to check all of these factors before concluding that the filter is the issue.
+So it is essential to check all these factors before concluding that the filter is the issue.

 If your DE filter is not properly cleaning the water, you will want to check your water flow first.
 Water needs to flow through the filter media to be cleaned, so the issue could lie with the circulation.
-Check for any clogs in the pool’s systems, and remove any debris so that the water can circulate.
+Check for any clogs in the pool’s systems, and remove any debris so the water can circulate.